nautobot/nautobot/nautobot/docs/development/user-preferences.md

 # User Preferences

-The `users.UserConfig` model holds individual preferences for each user in the form of JSON data.
+The `users.User` model holds individual preferences for each user in the form of JSON data in the `config_data` field.
 This page serves as a manifest of all recognized user preferences in Nautobot.

 ## Available Preferences